Common hazel

 • Turkey is the country that produces the most hazelnuts, accounting for more than 70% of the world market.

-• The most famous hazelnut-flavoured spread is Nutella, and the French are the world's most popular.
+• The most famous hazelnut-flavored spread is Nutella, and the French consume the most of it worldwide.